-This legislation would allow O.J.
-Simpson to request any website to take down any personal information or images published about him since he was acquitted in the death of his wife.
-Similarly, Lee Harvey Oswald's estate could ask that such information about him be removed from websites since law enforcement did not pursue his prosecution after he was killed in police custody.
-It would allow a notorious criminal like Charles Manson to demand a website limit the information associated with his arrest photo to his first name, last initial and crime of conviction.
+This legislation gives control of the editorial decisions of newspapers, book publishers, websites and other media to people who have been arrested but not convicted.
+So, it would allow O.J.
+Simpson, or his agent, to request any website to take down descriptions of the long police chase of him in his white Bronco that led to his arrest, since he was acquitted in the death of his wife.
+Similarly, Lee Harvey Oswald's estate could ask that information about him be removed from websites since law enforcement did not pursue his prosecution after he was killed in police custody.